Bank Accounting: Beyond the Basics – Part 1

 Bank Accounting: Beyond the Basics – Part 5

-The fifth part of the series will focus on the concepts behind accounting for a business combination, the basic components in preparing a set of consolidated financial statements, and a beginner’s look at how to prepare a statement of cash flows.
+The fifth part of the series will focus on the U.S GAAP requirements for accounting for a business combination, lease accounting, transactions with a holding company, and the basic components in preparing a set of consolidated financial statements.

 What You’ll Learn